BYU-PCCL/holodeck-configs/README.md

 Please file all issues with the [holodeck](https://github.com/BYU-PCCL/holodeck) master project.

+**NOTE:** This repo uses a different branching scheme.
+The master branch is equivalent to the develop branch in other repos (ie the bleeding edge of development).
+If you want the configs for a specific version, see the tags.

 ## Documentation
 Documentation for each package and scenario can be found at Holodeck's ReadTheDocs site.